LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **UpdateSubscriptionAccessTimeoutDelayInSeconds** (v1.60.0, default: `60`): timeout to reschedule update subscription access jobs if there is already one job of same type running.
 If set to `0` disables this behavior.

+* **DisableOrganizationRenameByNonInstanceAdmin** (v1.63.0): if `true` organization administrators will not be able to update organization info such as name and identifier.
+Only instance administrators will be able to perform such actions.

+* **EnableSignatureValidationWhenGeneratingManifest** (v1.63.0): if `true`, whenever a signature manifest is generated, the associated signed document will have its signatures validated.
+This is disabled by default because of performance implications.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)